adhillon0817/ThoughtsOnPaper/README.md

-# 11 Express.js: Note Taker
+# 11 Express.js: ThoughtsOnPaper

-## Your Task
+## Overview

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+The point of this project is to create a app where one can write and save their notes.
+This application is named ThoughtsOnPaper.
+In this app you will see that Express.js is used in the back end in order to help save and access notes from the JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## User Story